-76. The insurer may require the potential insured to undergo medical check-ups to ascertain the risk profile of the insured and the premiums required to underwrite the policies.
-The insurance company would generally bear the medical costs relating to compulsory check-ups done by the insured.
-If the insurer recovers such cost from the insured or the agent, such recovery is treated as a taxable supply and chargeable to GST.
+81. The insurer may require the potential policyholder to undergo medical checkups to ascertain the risk profile of the policyholder and the premiums required to underwrite the policies.
+The insurance company would generally bear the medical costs relating to compulsory check-ups done by the policyholder.
+If the insurer recovers such cost from the policyholder or the agent, such recovery is treated as a taxable supply and chargeable to GST.